 Your shipper will therefore have to pay two different entities, the carrier that delivers your vehicle to the port and the port itself, for your shipment.
 As the port has its own fees, which are set prices depending on where in Alaska you’re shipping to or from, and the carrier that takes your vehicle to the port also has to be paid, it stands to reason that it’ll be more expensive.

 If you need to get your vehicle to or from the state of Alaska, chances are shipping it will be easier than driving it.
 It may take a bit longer, all things considered, but it doesn’t require you to have a passport.
-Which, by the way, many U.S.-based carriers don’t have, which is another reason why most don’t travel through Canada to ship to Alaska.
+Which, by the way, many U.S.-based carriers don’t have, which is another reason why most don’t travel through Canada and to ship to Alaska.

 Overall, though, Alaska auto shipping services are commonplace; they are used by hundreds of people every single day.
 It is a tried and true method of transporting vehicles to and from Alaska, and while it isn’t perfect, it’s better than any alternatives at the moment.